-Half Baked Harvest's Tieghan Gerard promises this satisfying recipe is "fast and easy, light and healthy, and loaded with great produce that you can find at the market or even in your garden if you happen to have a green thumb."
+Half Baked Harvest's Tieghan Gerard promises this satisfying recipe is "fast and easy, light and healthy, and loaded with great produce that you can find at the market, or even in your garden if you happen to have a green thumb."
 While the original recipe uses chicken, Tieghan offers another option for her vegetarian and vegan readers and suggests sautéing cooked chickpeas or lentils.

 Kimchi Lunch Wrap

-Give your gut a healthy dose of fermenting foods with this tasty take on this Korean staple.
+Give your gut a healthy dose of fermented foods with this tasty take on this Korean staple.
 "I know it might sound a little weird, but ingesting bacteria from fermented food is a beneficial thing for us," notes Stephanie of Hello Glow.
 Kimchi is a particularly tasty way to benefit from fermentation.
 "Its spicy, intense flavor makes it perfect to eat on its own as a salad, or you can combine it with less-flavorful foods like I did in this lunch wrap."